AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-13908** - In a Site2Cloud connection, the public or private IP address of the remote endpoint is used as the Remote Identification.
 If one side uses a public IP and the other side uses a private IP, the Site2Cloud connection will not be established since the remote identification does not match.
 - **AVX-24650** - Single SNAT is not supported in Private Mode.
 - **AVX-25641** - When the customer configures the route-based mapped Site2Cloud connections (including enabling Forward Traffic to Transit) with tunnel or gateway failover or subnet editing, some customer traffic could be dropped.
 This is because the code incorrectly updates the routing parts of the connection.
-To fix the issue, you should upgrade your fix versions, and then upgrade the image gateways.
+To fix the issue, you should upgrade your Controller to version 6.8; 6.6e or later; or 6.7b or later.
+You must also upgrade the image gateways.
 This removes the incorrect routing information on the gateway so that the new code can rebuild the correct routing.
 - **AVX-26115** - Micro-segmentation: Failure of 6.7 to 6.8 Upgrade.
 If in 6.7 you created a micro-segmentation policy that used port 0, you must change the port number to a valid value before upgrading.
 - **AVX-26115** - Micro-segmentation: Failure of 6.7 to 6.8 Upgrade.
 If you experience an upgrade failure due to invalid characters or spaces in app domain or policy names, you can do one of the following and then upgrade: